Investiture Controversy: Henry IV and Pope Gregory VII

-Henry IV named Guibert of Ravenna (who he had invested as bishop of Ravenna) to be pope, referring to Clement III (known by the Catholic Church as Antipope Clement III) as "our pope".
-In October 1080, troops raised by the pro-Imperial bishops of Northern Italy clashed with the pro-papal forces of Countess Matilda in the battle of Volta Mantovana.
+Henry IV named Guibert of Ravenna (whom he had invested as bishop of Ravenna) to be pope, referring to Clement III (known by the Catholic Church as Antipope Clement III) as "our pope".
+In October 1080, troops raised by the pro-Imperial bishops of Northern Italy clashed with the pro-papal forces of Countess Matilda in the Battle of Volta Mantovana.
 The pro-Imperial forces were victorious, and in March 1081 Henry IV marched from the Brenner Pass into the March of Verona unopposed, entering Milan in April that year.
 He then attacked Rome and besieged the city with the intent of forcibly removing Gregory VII and installing Clement III.
 The city of Rome withstood the siege, but the Vatican and St. Peter's fell in 1083.
 On the outskirts of the city, Henry gained thirteen cardinals who became loyal to his cause.
 The next year the city of Rome surrendered and Henry triumphantly entered the city.
 On Palm Sunday, 1084, Henry IV solemnly enthroned Clement at St. Peter's Basilica; on Easter Day, Clement returned the favour and crowned Henry IV as Emperor of the Holy Roman Empire.

 Gregory VII was meanwhile still resisting a few hundred yards away from the basilica in the Castel Sant'Angelo, then known as the house of Cencius.
 Gregory called on his allies for help, and Robert Guiscard (the Norman ruler of Sicily, Apulia, and Calabria) responded, entering Rome on 27 May 1084.
 The Normans came in force and attacked with such strength that Henry and his army fled.
 Gregory VII was rescued, but Rome was plundered in the process, for which the citizens of Rome blamed him.
 As a result, Gregory VII was forced to leave Rome under the protection of the Normans, fleeing to Salerno, where he grew ill and died on 25 May 1085.
 The last words he uttered were, "I have loved justice and hated iniquity, and therefore I die in exile."

 Upon the death of Gregory, the cardinals elected a new pope, Pope Victor III.
 He owed his elevation to the influence of the Normans.
-Antipope Clement III still occupied St. Peter's.
-When Victor III died, the cardinals elected Pope Urban II (1088–99).
+Antipope Clement III still occupied St. Peter's Basilica.
+When Victor III died, the cardinals elected Pope Urban II (1088–1099).
 He was one of three men Gregory VII suggested as his successor.
 Urban II preached the First Crusade, which united Western Europe, and more importantly, reconciled the majority of bishops who had abandoned Gregory VII.